-Samsung unveils its new foldable phone, the Galaxy Z Flip
+Samsung’s new foldable phone: Cheaper, but still a novelty

 Samsung’s S phones already offer the wider angle and some features for low-lighting.
 But the company says the new phones will focus on high-resolution photos and the ability to zoom in 30 to 100 times, depending on the model.

+Gartner analyst Tuong Nguyen called the S20 “astounding,” but worried that the crowd at the event had a muted response.

+“I think we’ve reached the point in the technology timeline that all of us have technology that’s so good, better than we can even grasp or take advantage of, that anything new that’s introduced is not greeted with the same enthusiasm,” he said.

 The S20 phones go on sale in the U.S. on March 6, and will range in price from $1,000 to $1,400.
-All S20 models will be compatible with next-generation cellular networks,known as 5G, although it’s still an early technology that consumers typically won’t need yet.
+All S20 models will be compatible with next-generation cellular networks known as 5G, although it’s still an early technology that consumers typically won’t need yet.
 The Z Flip will not work with 5G networks.

 As people packed into San Francisco’s Palace of Fine Arts for Samsung’s launch event, they passed a team taking remote temperatures in the security line, likely a precaution to check for the coronavirus.
 Samsung also offered hand sanitizer stations and face masks inside the event lobby.